 Starting Point : I am not an Accountant

-I have a strong working knowledge of Accountancy having studied it for two years as part of my Bachelor of Commerce in NUIG with Marketing as my major.
-I have used my finance skills in every role since and I now help startups and SMEs to compile financial projections for business plans and grant applications.
-Most serious conversations with startups touch, to some extent, on Finance.
+I have a strong working knowledge of Accountancy having studied it for two years as part of my Bachelor of Commerce in University of Galway with Marketing as my major.
+But I am not an accountant and do not offer accountancy service.
+I have used my finance skills in every role since and I now help startups and SMEs to compile financial projections for business plans, tenders and grant applications.

 1- How do I set pricing levels?